18F/bug-bounty/content/rules.md

 ### Rules for us

 - We will respond as quickly as possible to your submission.
-You should generally expect a response within one business day of your submission.
+You should expect a response within one week of your submission (and often sooner).
 - We will keep you updated as we work to fix the bug you submitted.
 - We will fix reported issues within 90 days (and typically much faster).
 If we can't, we'll give you permission to go public after 90 days.
 - We will not take legal action against you if you play by the rules.